 Challenges facing humanity today, including climate change and pandemics, can only be overcome by achieving new levels of efficiency and collaboration.
 Of special importance here is the question of data harmonization: standards that help align self-similar data from many sources, making it possible for many researchers to share their work with one another, quickly create applications for comparison and analysis, and work together efficiently in scenarios where critical datasets pass through many hands and/or work as canonical resources for many independent research efforts.

 The Lab of the Future is fundamentally about making best use of FAIR data to accelerate discovery.
 Access to FAIR data unblocks and accelerates practical application of a host of emerging technologies and techniques for doing science faster and better, starting today.

 Electronic Lab Notebooks (ELNs) are already popular for planning experiment workflows and analyzing data.
-Using an organization-wide, cloud-native, R&D-focused data platform (e.g., Tetra Data Platform) you can integrate your ELN with automated instrument control software, LIMS, and other systems, turning it into a command center for high-speed, hands-free science and automated laboratory management.
+Using an organization-wide, cloud-native, purpose-built for science data platform (e.g., Tetra Data Platform) you can integrate your ELN with automated instrument control software, LIMS, and other systems, turning it into a command center for high-speed, hands-free science and automated laboratory management.

 ELNs integrated with TDP serve scientists better: accelerating the Design/Make/Test/Analyze loop, eliminating manual instrument and data wrangling, removing sources of error, enabling compilation of richer and more complete datasets, and letting scientists more easily exploit ELN tools for data analysis, experiment planning, and optimization.
 TDP-mediated integration with LIMS automatically assures that samples are properly tracked, resources maintained in good supply, and instrument fleets proactively maintained.
 Meanwhile, TDP itself makes FAIR data easily accessible to others within the organization: for analytics, reporting, and inquiry.